 Road Trip Cost Calculator

 The Road Trip Cost Calculator computes road trip cost from the relation total cost = distance / mpg x fuel price + lodging + food.
 It takes 5 inputs (total distance in miles, vehicle fuel economy in mpg, fuel price in USD per gallon, lodging cost in USD, food cost in USD) and returns the road trip cost.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These calculators are for everyday drivers, rideshare and delivery operators, small fleet managers and home mechanics who want to plan the cost or range of a journey, compare one vehicle or driving habit against another for running cost, put a performance figure such as acceleration or engine output into usable terms, or check that a size or part suits the vehicle before money is spent.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Keep every input in one measurement system before you calculate, since mixing miles with litres, US gallons with imperial gallons, or inches with millimetres will quietly skew the answer, and where a figure describes how your vehicle actually behaves, take it from your own recent records (odometer readings, fuel receipts, the numbers printed on the car itself) rather than the brochure.
 For example, with total distance = 500 miles, vehicle fuel economy = 25 mpg, fuel price = 4 USD per gallon, lodging cost = 0 USD, food cost = 0 USD, the road trip cost works out to 80, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by US DOE fueleconomy.gov, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+Where the result depends on how the vehicle is driven rather than on fixed numbers, as with fuel use, range and acceleration, expect the real figure to move with driving style, load, terrain, traffic, weather, tyre pressure and mechanical condition, and treat anything affecting fitment or safety, such as a change of tyre or wheel size, as something to confirm with the vehicle handbook or a qualified fitter before you commit.

 With Total distance = 500 miles, Vehicle fuel economy = 25 mpg, Fuel price = 4 USD per gallon, Lodging cost = 0 USD, Food cost = 0 USD, the result is 80.